 Our natural physiological response to change is one that happens unconsciously.
 Therefore we can do nothing about that.
 We can, however, put things in place to ensure that those stress hormones are not left bubbling inside us and causing us other physical problems as a result.
 BT (British Telecom) has gotten one thing right in their advertising…” it’s good to talk”.
 May I encourage you – if you have a change coming up (however big or small) and it is playing on your mind, find someone you trust to talk to.
 If that isn’t possible right now, try writing it down.
 There is something quite powerful about not physically carrying the thoughts and worries.
 By talking/writing them out their intrinsic power is lessened.

-than an isolated slog and start school with a massive smile on our face!
+Let’s make the journey of life a united adventure rather than an isolated slog and start school with a massive smile on our face!